-- 3. As a designated awarding body, approve, monitor and review the effectiveness of the QA procedures of linked providers1 - Institutional-level arrangements include (i) a policy statement in respect of linked provision; (ii) documented procedures for considering, establishing, reviewing and, where appropriate, terminating a linked provision relationship with linked providers; (iii) procedures for monitoring and reviewing the QA procedures of established linked providers; and (iv) documented governance and oversight responsibilities in relation to linked providers.
+3. As a designated awarding body, approve, monitor and review the effectiveness of the QA procedures of linked providers1

+Institutional-level arrangements include (i) a policy statement in respect of linked provision; (ii) documented procedures for considering, establishing, reviewing and, where appropriate, terminating a linked provision relationship with linked providers; (iii) procedures for monitoring and reviewing the QA procedures of established linked providers; and (iv) documented governance and oversight responsibilities in relation to linked providers.
 The Director of Quality is responsible for coordinating quality-related activities in relation to linked providers, and quality documentation relating to linked providers is published on the QSU website.
-The University's Linked Provider Framework is available here. - 4.
-Take due account of relevant guidelines published by QQI, the statutory body that, amongst its other responsibilities, reviews and monitors the effectiveness of HEIs' QA procedures - The QSU is responsible for coordinating internal exercises that assess the extent to which the University complies with specific statutory quality guidelines.
+The University's Linked Provider Framework is available here.